 *Important note* You have to actively engage with your connections a couple of days or a week before pitching them.

 You might not get a response, so wait about a week and then send a follow-up.
-If you still do not get a response, it will be assumed that the prospect is not interested.
+If you still do not get an answer, you should assume that the prospect is not interested.
 In this case, move on, repeat the process.

 The above section is where you connect with potential clients and build your network.
 The next thing you need to do is to take advantage of “LinkedIn Publisher” and start publishing posts your connections and potential clients will love.